CamNagle24/GDB-Bomb-Defusal/README.md

 <img src="assets/AllFunctions.png" width="600">

 ### What I Learned
--
+- Assembly Code Analysis: Particularly in identifying instructions like cmp, jmp, and mov.

+- Debugging with GDB: Using step through, set breakpoints, and examining the program state to avoid triggering the bomb's explosion.

+- Reverse Engineering: Examining how a binary program operates without access to the source code, using tools like GDB and objdump.

+- Binary and Hexadecimal Understanding: Commonly used in low-level programming and debugging.

+- Use of Disassembly Tools: Used objdump to disassemble binary files and analyze their entire source code in assembly form.

 <img src="assets/FunctionsGDB.png" width="600">

 Also utilizing caller/callee-save registers

-With adjusting the size of the stack, also using push and pop?
+With adjusting the size of the stack, also using push and pop.

 <img src="assets/Bomb.png" width="600">